AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

    ![Copy dependencies to your clipboard in the Data Collection interface](images/android/mobile-launch-install-copyDependencies.png)

-1. In Android Studio, paste the dependencies from your clipboard right after the existing dependencies (but before the closing `}`)
+1. In Android™ Studio, paste the dependencies from your clipboard right after the existing dependencies (but before the closing `}`)

 1. Click the "Sync Now" link to sync the project